rosemash/omegle-lua/README.md

 ### Receiving

-You listen for specific events sent through the conversation by adding them, by name, as functions to the `callback` member of the chat object, for example `conversation.callback.connected = function(...) --[[do stuff here]] end`.
+You listen for specific events sent through the conversation by adding them, by name, as functions to the `callback` member of the chat object, for example `conversation.callback.connected = function(...) --[[do stuff here]] end` would register the given function for the "connected" event.

 Events are asynchronous.
-Every time an event is received, if a function with the same name as the event is present in that table, it will be called and values sent with the event will be passed as arguments, all strings.
+Every time an event is received, if a function with the same name as the event is present in that table, it will be called and values sent with the event will be passed as arguments.

 The user [nuclear](https://github.com/nuclear) has reverse-engineered the most important events omegle sends, which can be found [here in this gist](https://gist.github.com/nucular/e19264af8d7fc8a26ece#events).
 As this project merely acts as a wrapper over omegle's event system, all the events documented in that gist apply.